KittyGiraudel/sass-guidelines/index.md

 > Sass is an extension of CSS that adds power and elegance to the basic language.

-This is how [Sass][sass] describes itself in its [documentation][sass_documentation].
+This is how [Sass][sass] describes itself in its [documentation](http://sass-lang.com/documentation/file.SASS_REFERENCE.html).
 Sass' ultimate objective is to fix CSS flaws.
 CSS, as we all know, is not the best language in the world.
 While very simple to learn, it can quickly get quite messy, especially on large projects.

 This is where Sass comes in, as a meta-language, to improve CSS syntax in order to provide extra features and handy tools.
 Meanwhile, Sass wants to be conservative regarding CSS language.